rootghost99/threatdefender-tools/README.md

 ## 🧑‍💻 License

-This project is maintained by eGroup Enabling Technologies – ThreatHunter MSSP Team.
+This project is maintained by eGroup Enabling Technologies – ThreatDefender MSSP Team.
 © 2025.
 All Rights Reserved.